-A target or goal for the number of sales a sales representative or team should achieve within a specific period.
+A goal for how much a salesperson or team should sell in a specific time.

 Sales-Ready Lead (SRL)

-The different stages or steps a lead or opportunity goes through before becoming a customer.
+The steps a lead goes through before becoming a customer.

 Sales Territory Management

-The integration of a CRM system with social media platforms, such as Facebook or Twitter, to track and manage customer interactions and engagement.
+Connect CRM to social media, like Facebook or Twitter, to track and manage customers and leads.

 Software as a Service (SaaS)

-A pre-designed document, email, or page that can be used as a starting point for creating new content.
+A ready-made document, email, or page that you can use as a starting point for making new stuff.

 The integration of a CRM system with software or platforms not developed by the same company.

-Reports that provide detailed information about specific transactions, such as sales or customer interactions.
+Reports that show detailed info about specific deals or customer talks.